Huriphoonado/Software-Engineering-Foundations/Presentation-1/Getting-Started.md

 config.xml	hooks		platforms	plugins		www
 ```

-Then, in pair your device with the commandline interface via the following command.
+Then, pair your device with the commandline interface via the following command.

 ```
 $ phonegap serve